-In July 2014, the National Conference on Weights and Measures (NCWM) unanimously approved a revision to the requirements for these products.
+The National Conference on Weights and Measures (NCWM) unanimously approved a revision to the requirements for these products.
 The revision supports and further strengthens states position that the method of sale for aerosols and other pre-pressurized containers dispensing product under pressure (including those using BOV technology) must be sold by weight.
 This has been the traditional method of sale in the marketplace for these type products for over 50 years.

-Please note that industry who have been mislabeling BOV containers by volume, were granted a 3 year time period (2014-2017) to comply with the labeling requirements.
+Industry that had been mislabeling BOV containers by volume, were granted a 3 year time period to comply with the labeling requirements.

-8. Animal Bedding
+10. Animal Bedding

 Animal Bedding, also called pet or stall bedding, litter or simply bedding, is generally sold by dry volume in compressed or uncompressed packages.
 Based on numerous failed inspections of packaged animal bedding, the NIST Office of Weights and Measures conducted a study in which compressed and uncompressed packages of animal bedding were measured using a variety of procedures and test equipment.
-The results from those tests indicated that the current procedures in the 2014 Edition of NIST Handbook 133 "Checking the Net Contents of Packaged Goods," the dimensional inspection procedure for testing compressed packages (e.g., peat moss); and the volumetric inspection procedure (e.g., mulch); were inadequate for use in testing animal bedding.
+The results from those tests indicated that the old procedures in NIST Handbook 133 "Checking the Net Contents of Packaged Goods," the dimensional inspection procedure for testing compressed packages (e.g., peat moss); and the volumetric inspection procedure (e.g., mulch); were inadequate for use in testing animal bedding.